Grassroots On-site Work (GROW)

 GROW has three goals:

-2. To engage in mutual learning and relationship-building to deepento strengthen all aspects of the partnership.
+1. To engage mutual learning & to build strong relationships in order to strengthen all aspects of the partnerships

 On GROW, students work alongside partner organization staff, gaining a firsthand look at grassroots work to see the barriers that communities face and how their partner organization is addressing them.
 The stories they hear inform their perspective as future leaders and equip their chapter to mobilize more resources to support their partner in the future.
 At the same time, partner organizations deepen their knowledge of the GlobeMed model and network and gain experience managing student interns.
 The time students and partners spend together on GROW fosters friendship and mutual understanding, which inspires individuals’ commitment to global health equity and deepens the partnership for future collaboration.